Feastio

 Peach ice cream and mural

-Burg's Corner is the retail store for Jimmy Duecker Orchards, a family-run farm that's been in the peach business since the 1950s.
+Burg's Corner is the retail store for Jimmy Duecker Orchards, a family-run farm in the peach business since the 1950s.
+You can get one scoop of delicious peach ice cream or peach sherbet for $4.
+A heaping of fresh peach topping is an additional $1.

 Peach soft serve ice cream from Gold Orchards